JohnnyTheTank/apiNG/README.md

-# note

-apiNG is under development and not ready for public usage
+note: apiNG is under development and not ready for public usage

 # apiNG